brightin/pottery/README.md

 This library supports most features that gettext supports.
 More will be added at request, feel free to create an issue for them.

-See "Extra features" below on how to configure the scanner to work with your project.
+See [Configuration / Extra features](#configuration--extra-features) below on how to configure the scanner to work with your project.
 The defaults are such that:

 ### Simple string